K24Dragon/Pkcoin/README.md

 An example of blockchain on Nodejs
 Its a 'cute blockchain' xD

-Download and  $ npm run build
+Download and  $ npm install